cat-astrophic/ultra_lotteries/README.md

 # ultra_lotteries

-Th is the repo for a paper on how winning the WSER lottery affects future race and travel decisions among ultramarathoners.
-The paper received a conditional acceptance at the *Journal of Sports Economics*.
+This is the repo for a paper on how winning the WSER lottery affects future race and travel decisions among ultramarathoners.
+The paper has been published in the [*Journal of Sports Economics*](https://journals.sagepub.com/doi/10.1177/15270025241308850).